ng-Classic/ng-classic/aio/content/guide/service-worker-devops.md

 ## Service worker and caching of application resources

-Imagine the Angular service worker as a forward cache or a Content Delivery Network (CDN) edge that is installed in the end user's web browser.
+Imagine the Angular Classicservice worker as a forward cache or a Content Delivery Network (CDN) edge that is installed in the end user's web browser.
-The service worker responds to requests made by the Angular application for resources or data from a local cache, without needing to wait for the network.
+The service worker responds to requests made by the Angular Classicapplication for resources or data from a local cache, without needing to wait for the network.
 Like any cache, it has rules for how content is expired and updated.

 <a id="versions"></a>

 ### Application versions

-In the context of an Angular service worker, a "version" is a collection of resources that represent a specific build of the Angular application.
+In the context of an Angular Classicservice worker, a "version" is a collection of resources that represent a specific build of the Angular Classicapplication.
 Whenever a new build of the application is deployed, the service worker treats that build as a new version of the application.
 This is true even if only a single file is updated.
 At any given time, the service worker might have multiple versions of the application in its cache and it might be serving them simultaneously.
 For more information, see the [Application tabs](guide/service-worker-devops#tabs) section.

-To preserve application integrity, the Angular service worker groups all files into a version together.
+To preserve application integrity, the Angular Classicservice worker groups all files into a version together.
 The files grouped into a version usually include HTML, JS, and CSS files.
 Grouping of these files is essential for integrity because HTML, JS, and CSS files frequently refer to each other and depend on specific content.
 For example, an `index.html` file might have a `<script>` tag that references `bundle.js` and it might attempt to call a function `startApp()` from within that script.